greg-raven/Department-21/_drafts/funnies.md

 If you have short-term memory loss, press 9.
 If you have short-term memory loss, press 9.
 If you have short-term memory loss, press 9.
 If you have short-term memory loss, press 9.

-If you have low self esteem, please hang up.
+If you have low self-esteem, please hang up.
 All of our operators are too busy to talk to you.

 ------